 Haddeland became the third Wildcat in program history to receive the conference’s top pitching honor after leading the nation in victories (11) to go along with a team-low 1.16 ERA.
 Over 93 innings pitched, which included an NWC-best six complete games, Linfield’s ace hurled 73 strikeouts and held opposing batters to a paltry .193 average.

-Infielders Tim Wilson (Jr., Redmond, Wash.) and Corey VanDomelen (Soph., Tigard, Ore.) and the entire outfield crew – composed of Jake Wylie (Jr., Eagle, Idaho), Kramer Lindell (Jr., West Linn, Ore.) and Nick Fisher (Jr., Lake Oswego, Ore.) – rounded out the first team selections for Linfield.
+Infielders Tim Wilson and Corey VanDomelen (Jr., Tigard, Ore.) and the entire outfield crew – composed of Jake Wylie (Sr., Eagle, Idaho), Kramer Lindell (Sr., West Linn, Ore.) and Nick Fisher (Sr., Lake Oswego, Ore.) – rounded out the first team selections for Linfield.

 Wilson became the fifth Wildcat of the past decade to three-peat on the first team after posting a .429 average that was second best in the NWC.
 He was the league leader in hits (75), including 12 doubles, a team-high four triples and two home runs.
 The All-American second baseman, who also played a handful of games in the outfield, led the conference in stolen bases, swiping 30 bags on the year to break Linfield’s career record (69).